 Discounted CWI Accommodations Rates Are Available

-Our partners at the Custom Hotel (next to our location at Otis College of Art and Design) have made rooms available for all Summer WEST participants, at the very affordable cost of $129/night.
+Our partners at the Custom Hotel (next to our location at Otis College of Art and Design) have a limited number of rooms available for CWI Summer WEST participant.
 A full service grocery and many local eateries are within a five minute walk.